Rome Travel Guide

 C.I.S.: 24 euros (weekly ticket, valid for 7 days)

-With the pass, you can travel for free on all public transport after the first validation, skip the queue at the Colosseum and get discounts for various attractions.
+With the pass, you can ride all public transportation for free from the first stamp, skip the line at the Colosseum, and get discounts for various attractions.
 The Roma Pass is available for either 48 or 72 hours.

-Attention: The Leonardo Express and all connections to Fiumicino Airport are not included in the Roma Pass.
+Attention: Unfortunately, transportation to the Fiumicino airport is not included in the Roma Pass.

 Transfer from Fiumcino Airport

-From Fiumcino you have five options to get to the city center, each with its own advantage.
+From Fiumicino, you’ve got five options to get into the city center, each with its own pros and cons.

-The Terravision bus is the cheapest alternative and the Leonardo Express is the fastest.
-A cab or a private car is the most comfortable way to get to Rome, and the Sit Bus is the most suitable if you live near the Vatican.
-Finally, there is the FL1 regional train.
-This is perfect for those who stay near Rome’s city beach.
+The Fiumicino Terravision Bus is the most budget-friendly option, while the Leonardo Express is the quickest.
+A taxi or private car will be the most convenient option, and the Sit Bus is best if you’re staying near the Vatican.
+Finally, there’s the regional FL1 train, which is perfect for those staying near Rome’s city beaches.

 Transfer from Ciampino Airport

-Since Ciampino is smaller than Fiumcino, there is no rail service to the airport.
-However, you can still get to the city center by bus or car.
+Since Ciampino is smaller than Fiumicino, it doesn’t have rail service.
+But you can still get into the city by bus or car.

-The cheapest transfer from Ciampino is the combination of bus and metro.
-The Terravision and Sit buses offer you the best value for money and taking a cab or private transfer is the most comfortable alternative.
+The most cost-effective way to get from Ciampino is by combining a bus and subway.
+The Terravision and Sit Buses offer the best value for money, while taking a taxi or private transfer will be the most comfortable option.

-The cuisine in Italy differs from region to region and also Rome has its own typical dishes.
-As in all of Italy, the food in Rome is delicious.
+In Italy, the cuisine varies from region to region, and Rome has its own unique dishes.
+Like everywhere in Italy, the food in Rome is delicious.

-Spaghetti alla Carbonara is a must try – classic with bacon and egg (without cream!).
-Spaghetti all’Amatriciana you can get with tomato sauce and pork cheek meat.
-Thin slices of veal with sage leaves and prosciutto combine to make the super tasty Saltimbocca alla Romana.
+Definitely give Spaghetti alla Carbonara a try – classic with bacon and egg (no cream!).
+You’ll get Spaghetti all’Amatriciana with a tomato sauce and pork cheek meat.
+Thin slices of veal with sage leaves and raw ham make the super delicious Saltimbocca alla Romana.

-An excellent white wine is Frascati.
-There are several varieties of this, but Fontana Candida and Colli Albani DOC are particularly recommended.
+A standout white is Frascati.
+There are a few varieties, but the Fontana Candida and Colli Albani DOC are especially recommended.

-Meanwhile, popular Roman red wines are Cesanese del Piglio and Roma Rosso DOC.
+Popular Roman reds include the Cesanese del Piglio and the Roma Rosso DOC.

 Frequently asked questions

-Italy is definitely not the cheapest destination in Europe and Rome is no exception.
+Italy’s not exactly the cheapest place to travel to in Europe and Rome’s no exception.

-1-liter bottle of water at the kiosk: 2 to 3 euros
+A 1-liter bottle of water from a kiosk: 2 to 3 euros

 Beer (0,4 liter): 4 to 5 euros